TantikornC/Disaster-Classification/README.md

 - **Text Cleaning:** The process involved text extraction.
 Conversion to lowercase and tokenization were performed, followed by the removal of stop words and lemmatization.
 - **Feature Engineering:** The following new features were created to enrich the dataset:
   - **cleaned_text:** This feature involved cleaning the original tweet text by removing non-text elements, converting to lowercase, and applying lemmatization for consistent text analysis.
-  - **cleaned_keyword:** This feature standardized and corrected the keywords associated with each tweet to ensure uniformity in analysis.
+  - **cleaned_keyword:** This feature standardized and corrected the keywords associated with each tweet.
+Similar keywords were grouped together to ensure uniformity in analysis.
+Additionally, missing keywords were predicted using a Recurrent Neural Network (RNN) trained on the data with available keywords, allowing for the completion of the keyword feature across the dataset.
   - **has_urls:** A binary feature indicating the presence of URLs in the tweets, as URLs were observed to be a potential indicator of disaster content.

 *Example of Data Cleaning:*